JoshC-Working/Quantitative_Trading_LSTM/README.md

 ### Resources
 The best-models trained for every target stock will be placed here.
 A function is designed to gain the latest sets of predicted closing price of a stock by accessing its best-models here.

+We want to train the model to fit to the test data.